AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Model Architectures Based on LLMs and Nationally Representative Surveys

-We present an overview of our approach to personalizing LLMs to predict public opinion in \cref{fig:figure2}.
-Our approach first predicts individuals' opinions and then aggregates them at the population level using survey weights to account for sample selection bias (Panel A).
-Assuming accurate prediction of opinions across individuals and effective accounting for sample selection bias through survey weighting, the predictions generated by our method can be deemed representative of the population.
-However, the standard architecture of LLMs does not account for individual variability in responses, making it challenging to personalize predictions that are suited to specific individuals' distinctive beliefs and opinions in a specific period.
-Therefore, we need to customize the architecture of LLMs to make personalized predictions over time.
-In doing so, we incorporate the three most important neural embeddings\footnote{In machine learning, an ``embedding'' is a method of converting complex data, like words, images, or sounds, into a numerical format that a computer can understand and process.
-Specifically, in language models, embeddings transform words or sentences into a list of numbers (i.e., a numeric vector), capturing their meanings, usage, and relationships with other words.
-For instance, words like ``cat'' and ``dog'' are encoded with similarities due to their status as animals but differ in numbers denoting their species.
-Similarly, a sentence like ``I love my cat'' gets an embedding reflecting the sentiment of love, the subject 'I', and the object 'cat.'
-The process of learning embeddings in a neural network can be somewhat analogous to estimating regression coefficients, as both involve adjusting numerical values to fit the data best.
-The embedding vectors estimated from language models can be used to predict ``the next token'' in a sentence completion task, and as an extension, answers to the question prompt among many others.} for predicting opinions -- survey question semantic embedding, individual belief embedding, and temporal context embedding -- that capture latent characteristics of survey questions, individual heterogeneities, and survey periods, respectively (Panel B).
+We incorporate the three most important neural embeddings for predicting opinions -- survey question embedding, respondent embedding, and period embedding -- that capture latent characteristics of survey questions, individual heterogeneities, and survey periods, respectively (Panel B).
 Similar to word embeddings that position similar words close together, these neural embeddings represent similarities in the meanings of survey questions, individual beliefs, and temporal contexts in high-dimensional vector spaces.
 Finally, our models use these latent features to predict the most plausible answer to a specific question for each individual at a given moment.
-This novel architecture enables our models to recognize that survey responses to the same question can vary among individuals and across different time periods.
+This novel architecture enables our models to recognize that survey responses to the same question can vary across individuals and over time.